March 13, 2025

 How to Prevent It:

-• Flush drains with boiling water and dish soap to break up small grease buildups.
+• Use hot water and dish soap to break down residue

 How to Prevent It:

-• Keep a small trash can in the bathroom for wipes and other non-flushable items.
+• Keep a trash can nearby for wipes

 How to Prevent It:

-• Keep small items away from the sink and toilet area.
+• Keep small items away from sinks and toilets

 How to Prevent It: